 What are the benefits?

-Forest Schools supports the holistic development of the child and we have witnessed immense benefits in our children over the last eight years.
+Forest Schools supports the holistic development of the child and we have witnessed immense benefits in our children over the last fifteen years.
 These include increased confidence and team working skills, increased social development especially communication and problem solving and improved physical agility and fitness.